Skip to main content

 Lean Left

-Peruvian customs officials have seized a record shipment of illegal mercury, exposing a cross-border smuggling network that feeds one of the most destructive criminal economies in the Amazon: illegal gold mining.
+Peruvian customs officials have seized a record-breaking shipment of illegal mercury, exposing a cross-border smuggling network fueling illicit gold mining in the Amazon.

 Read Full Article